Student Scholarship Art Show

 of his dedication to student creativity and to higher education.

 Helaine Hamelstein Memorial Fund

 As a founding member of the GBAC, Helaine inspired and initiated many of its programs.

-Her background in Art History was the basis for selection of Masterpieces in the Schools.
+Her background in Art History was the basis for the selection of Masterpieces in the Schools.

-If you would like to make a contribution for student scholarships, please contact:
+If you would like to make a contribution to student scholarships, please contact: